-It’s time for a fresh start and time to learn how to create a new Gmail account!
-If you are like me, you probably have had your email account for a very long time and it’s gotten cluttered with adverting and spam emails that just won’t go away.
-No matter how many times you unsubscribe there is another one to takes it’s place.
+It’s time for a fresh start and time to learn how to create a new account in Gmail!
+If you are like me, you probably have had your email account for a very long time and it’s gotten cluttered with advertising and spam emails that just won’t go away.
+No matter how many times you unsubscribe there is another one to takes its place.

 Set up a brand new Gmail and start 2021 with a clean slate.